-$\Box$ Required texts/readings
+\Box Required texts/readings

-- □ All required texts or readings included with titles and authors - □ Location of course materials (bCourses, individual instructor website, course reader, textbook, etc...)
+□ Location of course materials (bCourses, individual instructor website, course reader, textbook, etc...)

 Best practices: List the authors and titles of all required texts near the top of the syllabus, then include specific required readings in the weekly schedule.